Hablamos Español Insurance Companies We Work With

 A real example

-A tenant signed a lease, then learned the required additional insured and waiver endorsements were missing, holding up the opening.
+A tenant signed a lease and set an opening date, then learned the required additional insured and waiver endorsements were not on the policy.
+The details are illustrative, but the holdup is common.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.